Fabio752/Decision_Trees/README.md

                     - maxPlotDepth: int value to indicate the depth level on which to stop the printing (optional, default = None).
                     - compact: boolean (optional, default = false) that enables compact mode.
                     - filename: the name of the output file (optional, default = visualiser_output).
-                    - format: the format of the output file, supported svg, jpg, png or pdf. (optional, default = svg).
+                    - format: the format of the output file (supports svg, jpg, png or pdf). (optional, default = svg).

     	-  `k_fold.py`: